Welcome to Chatham University!

 Student IDs will be available on Sunday, August 26th from 11:00 a.m. to 3:00 p.m. during the Graduate Student Welcome.
 Stop over before or after the Welcome to get your ID before classes start!

 Please note: Activation for Port Authority transportation access via your Chatham ID takes a couple days.
 Please plan accordingly.

 1. Check the Graduate Student Experience website:

-Visit http://www.chatham.edu/campuslife/graduatelife/ to learn about activities and resources at Chatham University.
+Visit The Graduate Student Experience to learn about activities and resources at Chatham University.

-2. Get to know: Your program directors and the faculty in your program.
+2. Get to know: Your program directors and PROGRAM faculty.
 They can offer help and advice and will be a critical component to your success at Chatham.
-Your College Dean and Dean of Students… Ask questions and ask for help!
-There are resources at Chatham just for you!
+Your College Dean and The Dean of Students WILL help Too.
 If you are confused or need help… ASK for it!

 3. Live on campus and enjoy the ease of walking to classes or the shuttle and live amongst other Chatham graduate students.
 It’s the most fun and convenient place to live in the city!

 4. Do not get overwhelmed by Chatham emails but instead check your Chatham email account daily.
 Your Chatham email is your link to the Chatham community.
 Faculty and staff will send updates frequently, so make sure you check your email daily!